EL-BID/GPE/README.md

 `ggmap`

 Some funcitons in GPE will also require a Google API key.
 A key can be created [here](https://cloud.google.com/maps-platform/).
-For more information, use the R command `?register_google`.
+For more information, use the R command `?ggmap::register_google`.

 ## How to contribute
 For all contributions to this project, this repository may be forked directly.